Two US service members also were killed in operation near Kunduz

 US Defense Secretary Ash Carter said he was saddened by the casualties.

 “Our service members were doing their part to help the Afghans secure their own country while protecting our homeland from those who would do us harm,” he said in a statement.
 “We will honor their sacrifice by finishing our important mission in Afghanistan.”

-The deaths occurred on the same day that a Taliban mortar attack killed at least seven people attending a wedding party in Faryab province in northern Afghanistan, provincial police spokesman Kareem Youresh said.
-At least 13 people were wounded.
+Also Thursday a Taliban mortar attack killed at least seven people attending a wedding party in Faryab province in northern Afghanistan, provincial police spokesman Kareem Youresh said.

 The Pentagon said some personnel involved in the bombing of the Doctors Without Borders hospital “failed to comply with the rules of engagement and the law of armed conflict.”